Framework

 Data Transformers

-When using SSR, data passed between the server and the client must be serialized before it is sent accross network-boundaries.
+When using SSR, data passed between the server and the client must be serialized before it is sent across network-boundaries.
 By default, TanStack Router will serialize data using a very lightweight serializer that supports a few basic types beyond JSON.stringify/JSON.parse.

 Out of the box, the following types are supported: